 In memory or in honor of Kent, his family only asks that you enjoy life; plant a garden and harvest the fruits and veggies (forcing your kids to weed is optional); go for a hike or watch a thunderstorm roll across the field; go gold panning; or wake your kids and neighbors at 2 a.m. to revel in the beauty of the Northern lights.
 Whatever you choose to do, be happy and love those around you, as Kent did.

 A celebration of life service will be at 3 p.m. on Saturday, October 19, 2019 at the South Hero Congregational Church; a reception will follow.

-To send flowers to the family of Kent Morris, please visit Tribute Store
+To plant a tree in memory of Kent Morris, please visit Tribute Store